 Sweet Potato Rounds with Sweet Almond Sauce

 This is one of my favorite breakfasts, about which I’ve posted before.
 This version is a little more upscale, with a sweet almond sauce I developed for a cooking class a few years ago.
 The sauce is also great on pancakes, or even a meal-in-a-bowl.
-Simply peel and cut the sweet potato into rounds, spray with olive oil (I use an atomiser to minimize the amount of oil), then bake at 400F (200C) until they begin to brown.
+Simply peel and cut the sweet potato into rounds, spray or brush with olive oil (I use an atomiser to minimize the amount of oil), then bake at 400F (200C) until they begin to brown.
 Drizzle with sauce, and enjoy!

 Sweet Almond Sauce